davidtwco/rfcs/text/0000-build-std.md

 std = { builtin = true, optional = true }
 ```

-On stable toolchains, it is not permitted to patch the standard library
+It is only permitted to patch the standard library dependencies with a `path`.
-dependencies:
+These will not be able to be published to crates.io.

 ```toml
 [package]